Relationships come and go. Here’s how to stay on a whole-foods diet when your heart gets broken.

 But noshing on gooey comfort food when you’ve got mascara dragging to your chin isn’t always the best thing.
 During the post-break-up phase, it’s critical to take care of your whole self – mind and body – by eating healthy and sleeping right.

 Ditch the diet

 Sure, the best revenge might be to show off your 20-pound-less figure, but this is not the time to attempt The Biggest Loser diet.
-Instead of restricting calories, think in terms of packing more of the good stuff into your existing diet: whole foods that are high in fiber, protein, vitamins and minerals, and that will help your body keep hormones in check and stress levels down.
+Instead of restricting calories, think in terms of packing more of the good stuff into your existing diet: whole foods that are high in fiber, protein, vitamins and minerals, and that will help your body keep hormones in check and stress levels down (like the whole30 diet).
 Lentils, white beans, avocado, cheese and meat, raspberries, red peppers, sweet potatoes, fish, whole wheat pasta and edamame are excellent sources.

 Settle into mindfulness

 Learn stress-reduction techniques to identify your feelings and accept the unpleasant ones head on.
 Admittedly, it’s easier to dive into a carton of rocky road rather than go nuts trying to figure out what went wrong.
 But, now is the time to pinpoint the real unmet need (most always, it’s love, not food you’re after), and come up with solutions so that you’re not eating for the wrong reasons.
 (Note: don’t be afraid to bring a board-certified therapist on board if you think it’ll help.)
 Doing things like focusing on your breathing and thinking about your long-term body goals will go a long way in quelling the junk food urge.